Table of Contents

 - Keratoconus: This condition causes the cornea to thin, and in time, it bulges in the center.
 The cone shape distorts light as it enters the eye, and vision is distorted.

-You may also need a corneal transplant if your eye is injured, and typical therapies to boost healing aren't helping.
+You may also need a corneal transplant if your eye is injured, and typical therapies to boost healing are not helping.

 How Much Does a Corneal Transplant Cost?